Newcoin-Foundation/newcoin-foundation.github.io/README.md

 ## Model

-Newcoin SDK is an umbrella abstracting package enabling the work with Newcoin blockchain.
+Newcoin SDK enables the work with Newcoin blockchain as a unified resource, abstracting multiple services under one umbrella.
 <p>
-Fundamentally, Newcoin is based on the EOSIO open source software.
+Newcoin is based on the EOSIO open source software. developers.eos.io

   Above that, it adds the following:
 * Ready commonly used contracts to facilitate economic activity
 * Pre-meditated resource distribution process (RAM, CPU, NET) aligned with interests of the entire ecosystem
 * Community control over deployment of new contracts.